-The Consortium will release the first cloud-based implementations of its technical specifications at the beginning of next year.
+The Consortium will release the first cloud-based implementations of its technical specifications in the first half of 2017.

 Digital signatures are the most advanced and secure type of electronic signature, increasingly used by consumers, businesses and governments all over the world.
 However, using standards-compliant digital signatures today can be a cumbersome, time consuming process that keeps people tethered to their desktop.